tassaron/nagcat/README.md

 A helpful cat which nags you from the tmux statusbar... because she loves you! *(Cat name and pronoun can be customized.)*

 nagcat doesn't actively notify you at a specific time.
-If a reminder is set for 9 in the morning, she might not notice for a while; so it's not an alarm clock! nagcat will put a little `[!!!]` in the statusbar sometime after your reminder is set to trigger, as a friendly nag! :)
+If a reminder is set for 9 in the morning, she might not notice for a while; so it's not an alarm clock! nagcat will put a little `=u.u=` in the statusbar sometime after your reminder is set to trigger, as a friendly nag! :)

 Use `nagcat pet` to dismiss the reminder.
 For a reminder of what the reminder is, say `nagcat why` 🐈